The $117 Million Mirage: Why Most Legacy Gift Lists Are Illusions

 The Technology Trap

-Online will-making tools have democratized estate planning, but they’ve also created a dangerous illusion.
-These platforms can generate thousands of “commitments” with minimal effort, producing impressive metrics that boards love to see.
+Some online will-making tools have democratized estate planning, but others have created a dangerous illusion — especially those that focus on generating large numbers of “committed wills” without verifying genuine charitable intent.
+These platforms can generate thousands of “committed wills” with minimal effort, producing impressive metrics that boards love to see — but those wills are not the same as legally binding charitable bequests.

-The problem isn’t the technology—it’s the follow-through.
+The problem isn’t the technology itself — well-designed tools paired with follow-up work extremely well.
+The problem is when organizations expect the tool alone to replace genuine follow-through.
 Without supporting education, ongoing communication, and active stewardship, digital tools become expensive list-builders that produce paper commitments, not actual bequests.

 The problem isn't the technology—it's the follow-through.